Parabolic Hitchin Maps and Their Generic Fibers: Strongly and weakly parabolic Higgs bundles and parabolic Hitchin maps

-Let us define the parabolic Higgs bundles.
-It is reasonable that a general Higgs bundle should be a cotangent vector of a stable parabolic vector bundle in its moduli space.
+Let us define strongly/weakly parabolic Higgs bundles.
+It is reasonable that a general strongly parabolic Higgs bundle should be a cotangent vector of a stable parabolic vector bundle in its moduli space.
+Recall from (\ref{(3.4)}) that $\sP ar\sE nd(\sE)$ is naturally dual to $\sS\sP ar\sE nd(\sE)(D)$.
+Yokogawa \cite{Yo95} showed: